 AppOps is considered to be a component of DevOps, rather than a separate strategy.
 AppOps simplifies the process by securely delivering and managing existing apps, while also adapting to organizational needs that may change over time.
 AppOps should work with any platform in its stack.

 DevOps services combine two key elements: software development (Dev) and IT operations (Ops).
-DevOps methodology enables the collaboration of both development and IT operations teams throughout the entire software development lifecycle with a set of tools that extend automation beyond the build phase.
+DevOps methodology enables the collaboration of both development and IT operations teams throughout the entire software development lifecycle with tools that extend automation beyond the build phase.
 The result is a seamless workflow between the two teams.

 What are the components of AppOps?

 DevOps will define automated security controls across all deployed applications.
 AppOps will create the necessary application resources using the available infrastructure.
-As AppOps matures, technology experts expect it to remove infrastructure as consideration for developers.
+As AppOps matures, technology experts expect it to remove infrastructure as a consideration for developers.
 The goal is to improve software development efficiency and agility.

 What are the benefits of AppOps?